 1 tablespoons chopped fresh thyme leaves

 Place the berries in a medium saucepan.
 Using a potato masher, lightly mash the berries.
-Add the maple syrup, lemon juice, orange juice, and thyme.
+Add the honey, lemon juice, orange juice, and thyme.
 Bring the mixture to a simmer and cook, stirring occasionally, until thick, 50 to 55 minutes.
 Cool to room temperature, about 1 1/2 hours (the jam will continue to thicken as it cools).
 Refrigerate in an air-tight container for up to 1 month.